joseerodrigues/thread_utils/README.md

 ParallelRunner runner = ParallelRunner.builder().withThreads(3).build();
 runner.start();

-// async, method returns as soon as all tasks are submited to execution,
+// async, method returns as soon as all tasks are submitted to execution,
 // but have not necessarily completed. runner.run(new Runnable() {
                        @Override